Concept Mastery Routine (FI)

 I did learn that, as a special education teacher by design, I am used to motivating learners and now I am in a community at the university level of motivated learners that 20 minutes is still not enough time to get it all done.
 I had a practice piece for them to complete, but we did not get to it during my time that I was being recorded.
 I wanted to get to the definition since that was more important.
 My point is, as teachers, we are always adapting, always tweaking, making changes on the fly.
 Overall, the Concept Mastery Routine is beneficial to students of all ages.

-ktbradbury Over 6 years ago
+ktbradbury About 7 years ago

 There were things that went well for the students and some challenges.